ifSomeday/cardOpener/README.md

 * these packages will automatically install their dependencies, which include `gevent`, `protobuf`, `requests`
 * a valve web api key : http://steamcommunity.com/dev/apikey

+# why custom dota2 lib?
+The offical version hasnt been updated with the proper protos to actually open cards. specifically it is missing `EMsgClientToGCOpenPlayerCardPack`.
+All i did was rebuild the library with the newer protos included.

 # install
 * download this repository to a folder
 * using pip, install steam following instructions on their repo